kumarbunny1996/namaste-react/REACT02_INGNITING_APP.md

 `webpack`, `vite` and `parcel` are the bundlers used in many applications

-when we run the `create-react-app` it uses `webpack and babel` as bundler- behind the scenes
+when we run the `create-react-app` it uses `webpack and babel` as bundler and compiler- behind the scenes

 # What's the difference between tilde(~) and caret(^) in package.json?